saeedmasoudie/Telegram_gptBot/README.md

 # Telegram_gptBot
-simple bot for Telegram using GPT
+simple bot for Telegram using Groq - GPT